 “Yeah, well, my business, I had to close it down.
 Now I am a 70 year old gopher for my son in law.
 He is very nice, put up a desk for me, gives me things to do…” He wasn’t convincing, I let it go.

 “He is a good guy, your son in law.”
-I was lying, I wont get into it here.
+I was being very generous.

 “Well, my daughter is happy, that’s all that matters.”
 He stood up as the train made its way into the station.

 We sat down next to each other and he opened up his New York Post as I took out the book I was reading, “A Man in Full,” by Tom Wolfe.
-I couldn’t concentrate on the words so I put it down and I asked him how his wife was.
+I couldn’t concentrate on the words so I put it down.
+He noticed and he began to speak.

 “She is a beautiful lady; I remember we all had a crush on her when she was our teacher.”
-I laughed and he smiled remembering, perhaps even always seeing her the same way despite the years.
+I laughed and he smiled.
+I wondered if he still saw her the same way each day despite the cruel years.

 “She looked like Jaclyn Smith from ‘Charlie’s Angels,’ remember that show?
 People used to stop her all the time.”